-6.3 Semantic relatedness between noun synsets
+6.3 Semantic Relatedness between Noun Synsets

-The next task is to identify the similarity between the synsets of two nouns that can help measure the semantic relatedness between them.
+The next task is to identify the similarity between the synsets of two nouns that can help predict the semantic relatedness between them.
 This is done by taking the intersection of the synsets and assigning a score to each such noun-pair to indicate the semantic affinity between two nouns.
-For instance, if N_i and N_j are two nouns in the document, and S_i and S_j are their corresponding synsets extracted using the technique stated in Section 6.2, then the commonality of the two nouns can be defined as:
+If $N_i$ and $N_j$ are two nouns in the document, and $S_i$ and $S_j$ are their corresponding synsets extracted using the technique stated in Section 6.2, then the commonality of the two nouns can be defined as:

-$$Comm(N_i, N_j) = |S_i \cap S_j| \tag{4}$$
+$$Comm(N_i, N_j) = |S_i \cap S_j| \tag{3}$$

-The above equation shows that the commonality is maximum when the similarity is measured with itself (i.e., $Comm(N_i, N_j)$ is maximum when i = j).
+The above equation shows that the commonality is maximum when the similarity is measured with itself (i.e., Comm $(N_i, N_j)$ is maximum when i = j).
+This semantic commonality measurement approximately gives a score according to the commonality of their synset entries.
+This score helps further to build the cluster of each of the nouns present in the document.
+This is discussed in the next subsection.

-6.4 Semantic clustering of nouns
+6.4 Semantic Clustering of Nouns

-Using the scores obtained by the semantic commonality measure discussed in the previous subsection, we can build a cluster centered on a given noun present in the document such that the cluster constitutes all the nouns semantically related to the given noun (discussed in subsections 6.2 and 6.3).
-A score is assigned to each such noun present in the cluster representing the semantic similarity (discussed in subsection 6.3) between this noun and the noun present at the center of the cluster.
-An illustrative example is shown in Figure 3.
-For example, suppose the nouns identified by the Shallow parser in the document are

-Figure 3: Semantic clustering for a given noun M and the associated commonality scores with similar nouns $(W_i, W_j, ..., W_o$ etc).
+All the tokens in a document identified as nouns by the Shallow parser are tagged as spatial and temporal expression or 'NNP' (proper noun).
+In this experiment, we mainly used common nouns.
+Using the scores obtained by the semantic commonality measure discussed in the previous section, we can build a cluster centered on a given noun present in the document such that the cluster constitutes all the nouns semantically related to the given noun (discussed in subsections 6.2 and 6.3).
+A score is assigned to each such noun present in the cluster representing the semantic similarity (discussed in subsection 6.3) between this noun to the centre noun.
+For example, suppose the nouns identified by the Shallow parser in the document are $W_1$ , $W_2$ , ..., $W_b$ , $W_b$ , $W_b$ , $W_m$ , $W_n$ etc. Now, for a given noun M, the semantic cluster of M and the association scores with the constituent elements of the cluster are shown in Figure 2.
 In this figure, the semantic similarities of M with the other nouns are denoted by the weights (i.e., a, b, c etc.) of the edges.